Skip to content

 As with all Nagura, you can generate slurry one of two ways.
 The traditional way would be to just rub the Nagura on the surface of your bench stone, which is hopefully harder than your Nagura.
 This will generate mostly Nagura particle slurry with a bit of base stone slurry.

-The second way to do this is to put some water on a #1200 Atoma diamond plate and rub the Nagura on the diamond plate, generating pure Nagura slurry.
+The second way to do this is to put some water on a finer Atoma diamond plate and rub the Nagura on the diamond plate, generating pure Nagura slurry.
 This can then be transferred onto the surface of your bench stone to hone with.
 I prefer this way, as it generates slurry faster and does not scratch your base stone’s surface up.

 Mikawa Nagura Purchasing